Basel regulators make U-turn on banks' use of credit rating agencies

 Since then U.S. financial industry reforms under the Dodd-Frank Act have gone as far as barring all references to external ratings agencies, leaving regulators scratching their heads as to how exactly banks should assess their inter-bank risks.

-While many banks use Basel’s standardized approach to assessing risks big bank use more bespoke in-house models which can mean having to hold less capital.
+While many banks use Basel’s standardised approach to assessing risks big bank use more bespoke in-house models which can mean having to hold less capital.

-Ingves said on Friday the Basel Committee will also consult on revised proposals that banks should only use a standardized approach rather than in-house modeling to calculate their operational risk capital requirements.
+Ingves said on Friday the Basel Committee will also consult on revised proposals that banks should only use a standardised approach rather than in-house modelling to calculate their operational risk capital requirements.

 Operatonal risk is defined by the Basel Committee as “the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.”